State Guide on Employment Rights for Survivors of Domestic Violence, Sexual Assault, and Stalking

 This guide outlines applicable protections in each state, district, or territory within the following four categories:

-• Anti-discrimination protections that typically prohibit discrimination either based on status as a survivor or for taking leave to address abuse;
+· Anti-discrimination protections that typically prohibit discrimination either based on status as a survivor or for taking leave to address abuse;

-• reasonable accommodation protections that allow employees to request certain adjustments at work to address abuse;
+· Reasonable accommodation protections that allow employees to request certain adjustments at work to address abuse;

-• unemployment insurance eligibility protections, which allow survivors to qualify for unemployment even if they voluntarily leave their jobs to address abuse.
+· Unemployment insurance eligibility protections, which allow survivors to qualify for unemployment even if they voluntarily leave their jobs to address abuse.

-State, district, or territory-level protections vary significantly.
-Some have enacted protections in all four categories while others have yet to enact any employment protections for survivors.
-In addition to their rights under state law, survivors of domestic violence, sexual assault, and stalking may also be eligible for certain protections under federal law.
+In addition to their rights under state law, survivors of domestic violence, sexual assault, and stalking may be eligible for certain protections under federal law.
 For example, a survivor may qualify to take unpaid job-protected leave under the federal Family and Medical Leave Act (FMLA), may qualify for protections under the federal Americans with Disabilities Act (ADA), or may be entitled to protections against sex discrimination under Title VII of the Civil Rights Act of 1964.
-In addition to federal protections, there may be local laws that apply to survivors or employer policies may provide additional protections reflected in their employee handbooks or policies.
+In addition to federal protections, there may be local laws that apply to survivors, or employer policies may provide additional protections as reflected in employee handbooks or policies or union agreements.

 • Violence Against Women and Girls